Welcome to The Citizen, a publication of the Centre for Advancing Journalism at the University of Melbourne.

-THE CITIZEN is a publication of the Centre for Advancing Journalism.
-It has several aims.
-Foremost, it is a teaching tool that showcases the work of the students in the University of Melbourne’s Master of Journalism program, giving them real-world experience in working for publication and to deadline.
+The Citizen has several aims.
+Foremost, it is a teaching tool that showcases the work of the students in the Master of Journalism and Master of International Journalism programs, giving them real-world experience in working for an industry standard, independent masthead.

-THE CITIZEN is also a flagship of the Centre, making its research and public events more widely accessible to the public and the news media.
-Simultaneously, it serves as a test-bed for research-in-action, trialling innovative journalistic methodology.
+The Citizen is also a flagship of the Centre, making its research and public events more widely accessible to the public and the news media.
+It’s also a tool for innovation and experimentation, serving as a test-bed for research-in-action, trialling innovative journalistic methodology.

-Finally, THE CITIZEN aims to be a serious and worthwhile publication in its own right, with an emphasis on quality journalism that, in part, seeks to ‘back fill’ on issues and events neglected by mainstream media battling cut-backs and cost constraints.
+Finally, The Citizen aims to be a compelling, stimulating and thought-provoking masthead in its own right, with an emphasis on quality journalism that, in part, seeks to ‘back fill’ on issues and events neglected by mainstream media battling cut-backs and cost constraints.

 Leadership — Our concept of leadership embodies inclusivity, collaboration, transparency, creativity and intellectual integrity.

 Innovation — We will advance Journalism through our innovation in teaching, experimentation and engagement.
 We see the opportunities in the power of the new tools for informing and being informed.
 We will be a hub of thinking, conversation and creativity.